 The Assembly shall have the discretion to distribute this reassigned time as it deems appropriate.
 The Assembly president will notify the Office of Instruction prior to the end of the preceding semester as to which faculty are receiving reassigned time.

-Beginning in fall 2021, the district shall designate an individual office on-campus for use by the Faculty Assembly.
+The district shall designate an individual office on-campus for use by the Faculty Assembly.